remoteworklibrary/remoteworklibrary.io/content/posts/wifi-is-good-cable-is-better.md

 ---
-title: "No Internet With Bad WiFi"
+title: "WiFi is good, cable is better"
 date: 2020-05-19
 lastmod: 2020-05-19
 author: "[Florian Utzt](https://www.xing.com/profile/Florian_Utzt/cv)"
 type: "post"
-image: "img/bad-wifi.jpg"
+image: "img/network-cable.jpg"
 categories: ["tool"]
 tags: ["collaborate"]
 draft: true
 ---

 No video call without internet.
 Right.
 But why is it slow like in the 90ies even though you purchased a super broadband line from your internet provider?

 <!--more-->